-Table 4.3 reports the model outcomes for each intervention and comparator from the health care sector perspective and Table 4.4 reports the model outcomes for each intervention and comparator from the societal perspective.
-Each intervention is associated with more costs than the comparator, but also increases in life years, QALYs, evLYs, and years in the community.
-The clinical outcomes are the same for lecanemab and donanemab due to the optimistic assumption we made that donanemab's treatment effectiveness was equivalent to lecanemab's.
+Table 4.3. reports the model outcomes from the health care sector perspective and Table 4.4. reports the model outcomes from the societal perspective.
+Lecanemab was associated with more costs than the comparator, but also increases in life years, QALYs, evLYs, and years in the community.